-What Holland carefully and methodically uncovers is one seismic development that sets and defines the course of the history of the western mind – a metaphysical “Cambrian Explosion”.
+What Holland carefully and methodically uncovers is one seismic development that diverted and defined the flow of thinking in western civilization – a metaphysical “Cambrian Explosion”.
 His find caught him off guard: western thinking is founded on, permeated with and inextricably intertwined in Christian ideas.

 Thus, when Holland gets into the Enlightenment Era, he exposes a disconnect that arises out of that soil – an incongruity that bears some candid analysis for its deviation from the origin and trajectory of the historical developments to that stage.
 That the very essence of Enlightenment thinking is sourced in that heritage that it seeks to dig out is both ironic and dangerous, like the man sawing the branch that supports him.

 As with science, which was the engine for the Enlightenment effort to remake history, there is but one metaphysical root to the evolutionary tree of modern western thinking.
 It is what it is.
 With that backdrop consider Holland’s description of the contribution of the ideas advanced by Thomas Huxley:

 “In matters of the intellect he warned, do not pretend the conclusions were certain which are not demonstrated or demonstrable.
 Such was the principle of agnosticism, a word that Huxley had come up with himself and which he cast as the essential requirement for anyone who wished to practice science.
 It was, he flatly declared, the only method by which truth could be ascertained.